10 Gen Z Insights - Understanding the Next Generation's Habits and Trends

-The winner among the social media platforms is still Instagram, with 72 percent of participants saying they use it daily or even several times daily - a staggering 87 percent use it at least once a week.
-This number is closely followed by Youtube (65% use it daily) and Snapchat (63%).
-Unsurprisingly Tiktok also scored high, when it comes to usage frequency.
+The winner among the social media platforms is still Instagram, with 72% of participants saying they use it daily or even several times daily - a staggering 87% use it at least once a week.
+This number is closely followed by YouTube (65% use it daily) and Snapchat (63%).
+Unsurprisingly TikTok also scored high, when it comes to usage frequency.
 Over half of participants (55%) claim to use TikTok daily.
-23 percent claim to not use Tiktok at all.
-In comparison, only 2 percent of participants never use Youtube and 35 percent claim to never use the well-known social platform Twitter.
-At incredible speed Tiktok has surpassed giants in the industry, such as Facebook, Twitter and Twitch and clearly won over the heart of the Generation Z.
+23 percent claim to not use TikTok at all.
+In comparison, only 2 percent of participants never use YouTube and 35% claim to never use the well-known social platform Twitter.
+At incredible speed TikTok has surpassed giants in the industry, such as Facebook, Twitter and Twitch and clearly won over the heart of the Generation Z.

 Shein's success is an example of a company that has understood the Zeitgeist and leveraged TikTok's platform to reach their young target audience and therefore massively expand their customer base.
 Using Tiktok's unmatched potential of not only making videos, but products go viral, one of the most well known Shein products are now the so-called 'TikTok leggings'.